nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     * ``ZReleaseMCUBoot`` -- ``ZRelease`` build type with the support for MCUBoot enabled.
     * ``ZDebugMCUBoot`` -- ``ZDebug`` build type with the support for MCUBoot enabled.

-Not every board mentioned in :ref:`nrf_desktop_requirements` supports every build type.
+Not every board mentioned in `Requirements`_ supports every build type.
 If the given build type is not supported on the selected board, an error message will appear when building.
 For example, if the ``ZDebugWithShell`` build type is not supported on the selected board, the following notification appears: